06 May

 He also prayed for God's hand to be with him in business, prospering and succeeding him, and making his companions such as he was: lest the evil figment (or corrupt of nature) should move or provoke him.

-Jabez asked God to expand his territory with disciples and community to keep him humble as opposed to exalted and for God's hand to be upon Him to keep the enemy away.
+Jabez asked God to expand his territory with a community to keep him humble as opposed to exalted and for God's hand to be upon Him to keep the enemy away.

-It is likely that the town of Jabez was named after Jabez as part of God's answer to and in commemoration of his prayer, and that the scribes who lived there as disciples, were writing down his teachings.
+It is likely that the town of Jabez was named after him as part of God's answer to and in commemoration of his prayer, and that the scribes who lived there as disciples, wrote down his teachings.

 The Kenites